Deep-Symmetry/bytefield-svg/README.md

 documents I needed it for to an [Antora documentation site](https://djl-analysis.deepsymmetry.org/djl-analysis/track_metadata.html).

-As that site suggests, this package's main purpose is to act as an [Asciidoctor](https://asciidoctor.org) extension, and in fact [asciidoctor-bytefield](https://github.com/Deep-Symmetry/asciidoctor-bytefield) has now been published to enable that.
+As that site suggests, this package&rsquo;s main purpose is to act as an [Asciidoctor](https://asciidoctor.org) extension, and in fact [asciidoctor-bytefield](https://github.com/Deep-Symmetry/asciidoctor-bytefield) has now been published to enable that.